HelpBot Assistant

 }

-You can download a complete working sample from GitHub
+A complete working sample can be downloaded from GitHub

-Region specifies whether the diagram is to be exported based on page settings, content or clip bounds.
+Region specifies whether the diagram is to be exported based on page settings, content, or clip bounds.
 The exporting options are as follows:

-• PageSettings: Specifies the region within the x,y, width and height values of page settings that is printed or exported.
+• PageSettings: Specifies the region within the x, y, width, and height values of page settings that is printed or exported.

 • Content: Specifies the content of the diagram without empty space around the content that is printed or exported.